JakeBoggs/JakeBoggs.github.io/content/posts/synthetic-conversational-audio-generation-daily-yap.md

 date: "2024-06-23"
 draft: false
 ---
-Training multimodal models often requires large, high-quality conversational audio datasets, which are currently scarce.
-This document details the creation of Daily Yap, a dataset developed to address this gap.
+Training multimodal models often requires large, high-quality conversational audio datasets, which are scarce at the time of writing.
+This post details the creation of Daily Yap, a dataset I developed to address this gap.

 Existing conversational audio datasets present several limitations: